davidrmiller/biosim4/rearchitect.md

     * main.cpp
     * Params class
     * spawnNewGeneration.cpp
+        * convert to a world builder class - build grid, creates a population
     * survival-criteria.cpp??
         * move the grid logic into Grid class, eg is a location inside a Grid area
         * the application code is the parts that decide how to calculate if an individual survives